MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/transportation/ltl-class.md

 ---
-title: LTL classes
+title: Less than truckload (LTL) classes
-description: This topic describes what less thant truckload (LTL) classes are and how to set them up in Dynamics 365 Supply Chain Management.
+description: This topic explains what less than truckload (LTL) classes are and describes how to set them up in Microsoft Dynamics 365 Supply Chain Management.
 author: Henrikan
 ms.date: 04/05/2021
 ms.topic: article